Brisbane Heatwave Warning: High Temps, Alerts, and Advice

 Brisbane Heatwave Today: Real Impacts on Daily Life

-A Brisbane heatwave today can reshape daily routines across the city.
-People feel the impact quickly when temperatures stay high for days in a row.
-Even short heat spikes place pressure on homes and workplaces.
-During a Brisbane heatwave these changes spread through every part of daily life.
+A Brisbane heatwave today can quickly reshape daily routines across the city.
+When temperatures stay high for days in a row, people feel the impact quickly, with even short heat spikes placing pressure on homes and workplaces.
+During a Brisbane heatwave, these effects spread across nearly every part of daily life.

 • Heat and basic comfort